zw2123/Crypto_Bench/README.md

 and timing side-channel, and also evaluate emerging threats, like linear and differential cryptoanalysis, and quantum attacks.

 # Updates
+- 5.8.2024: Naive implementation of power analysis and cache timing analysis are integrated into AES test_security.c, further development ongoing.
 - 5.6.2024: Chacha20 and RIPEMD added!

 # Codebase